Can't Stay Normal

 Film — Live Action

-- The second Superman movie.
-Superpowered criminals proceed to take over the world right after Clark gives up his own superpowers.
+- Superman II: Superpowered criminals proceed to take over the world right after Clark gives up his own superpowers.

 - At the beginning of the second American film, Guyver: Dark Hero, the hero finds he can't stop fighting or run away due to the Guyver urging him from within and taking over his body.